 Bethlehem Lutheran Church is a vibrant, welcoming, dynamic community that would love to include YOU!
 We’re a group of imperfect and passionate people who come together to encounter God in worship, in one another, and in the world around us.

 We are a congregation that shares a living, daring confidence in God’s grace.
 God’s grace through Jesus Christ gives us the freedom to admit our need for God, as it also frees us to boldly participate in what God is up to in the world.
-We believe faith should make a difference in how we live our lives, and so our mission is to invite all people to become disciples of Christ, to nurture each other’s faith, and to serve the world with love and to live for God.
+We believe faith should make a difference in how we live our lives, and so our mission is to invite people to become disciples of Christ, to nurture each other’s faith, and to go into the world to live for God.

 Even though Bethlehem has been active in ministry for almost 150 years, we are a church that is always being made new.
 We are deeply rooted in Scripture and Lutheran theology, and it’s through these roots that the Holy Spirit guides and transforms us into a community that is open to growth and change.

 We welcome you to join this community of faith regardless of your age, race, gender identity, sexual orientation, life experience, or religious background.
 Whether you’ve been a Lutheran Christian your entire life or are in a place where you’re just beginning to explore becoming part of a faith community, you are welcome here.
 We believe all people have a unique story that can only add to the richness of our congregation’s story.
 And, even more importantly, to the story that God is writing in the world.

 Interested in learning more, or joining our congregation?
 Please call the church office at 630-584-2199 so we can set up a meeting!
 We look forward to hearing from you, and seeing you in church!

 Who We Are